jessfongng/csci3390FinalProject/README.md

 # Large Scale Data Processing: Final Project
 ## Authors: Jessica Fong Ng & Qingwei Meng
 ## Graph matching
-For the final project, you are provided 6 CSV files, each containing an undirected graph, which can be found [here](https://drive.google.com/file/d/1khb-PXodUl82htpyWLMGGNrx-IzC55w8/view?usp=sharing).
-The files are as follows:
+The project implements a variation of the Bidding Variant of the Luby algorithm to find a maximal matching.
+The graphs that we used to generate these result can be found [here](https://drive.google.com/file/d/1khb-PXodUl82htpyWLMGGNrx-IzC55w8/view?usp=sharing).
+### Result

 |           File name           |        Number of edges       |       # Matching       | Machine| Run time (s)|
 | ------------------------------| ---------------------------- | ---------------------- |--------|-------------|